ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 #### Retrieving all instances

-To return all posts created, we're going to query for them like this:
+To return all posts created (e.g. by requesting `GET /posts`), we're going to query them like this:

 ```swift
 func all(req: Request) throws -> Future<[Post]> {